learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 we are building a local news site containing many articles.
 Instead of requesting just the article with an ID of `1`, we might just send a request for `/articles` and get everything available from the server.
-In complex webpages, we may send requests to both depending on what page is being accessed - we might have an index page of all article titles, and when a title is clicked, we'd send a request for a single article.
+In complex webpages, we may send requests to both depending on what page is being accessed — we might have an index page of all article titles, and when a title is clicked, we'd send a request for a single article.

 ## Sending Data to our JSON Server from Postman

 We've now seen how a GET HTTP request works, so let's move on to a POST request.
-POST requests are used when we want to _send data to__ a server.
+POST requests are used when we want to _send data to_ a server.

-> **Note:** There are a couple of other HTTP request options for sending data,
+> **Note:** There are a couple of other HTTP request options for sending data —
-> PUT and PATCH, but for simplicity, we'll just focus on POST requests for now.
+> PUT and PATCH — but for simplicity, we'll just focus on POST requests for now.

 Continuing our news site example, let's say we've written a new article and want to add it to the site.
 A POST request allows us to send the contents of